SeaBebop/CBIS_DDSM-File-Sorter/README.md

 The CBIS_DDSM-File-Sorter is a Python script that allows you to easily find and filter out cropped images from DICOM files.
 The resulting filtered DICOM files are then organized in a way that is compatible with the code provided below, making it easy to use for your own purposes.
 Getting Started

-To use the CBIS_DDSM-File-Sorter, follow these steps:
+To set up the CBIS_DDSM-File-Sorter, follow these steps:

     1.)Clone the repository or download the files onto your local machine.
     2.)Open Dir_Tester.py in your favorite Python editor